simonsobs/ocs/docs/user/centralized_management.rst

 that HostManager will try to achieve for that Agent.
 So if ``target=up`` then the HostManager will start the Agent, and keep restarting the Agent if it crashes or otherwise terminates.
 If ``target=down`` then the HostManager will stop the Agent and not restart it.
-(Note that in the case of Agents in docker containers, the HostManager will recognize if the Agent container has been started up and will proceed to stop it ``target=down``).
+(Note that in the case of Agents in docker containers, the HostManager will use docker and docker-compose to monitor the state of containers, and request start or stop in order to match the target state.)

 Each HostManager can be commanded to change the target state of Agents it controls; see `Start/Stop Agents`_.